suncoast-devs/handbook/lessons/full-stack-build-an-app-add-support-for-reviews/index.md

 }
 ```

-After adding this model we also add the review to the `DatabaseContext`
+After adding this model we also add the review to the `DatabaseContext`.

 ```csharp
 // Tell the context about the Review collection/table